pianod is an open-source Pandora client with

 - SVN access (includes XCode project files).
 Building from SVN requires GNU autotools (autoconf, automake).

-- Use the web client off the Web, or download and install it (you will need to use pianod’s -c option to set the client location).
+- Use the web remote off the Web, or download and install it (you will need to use pianod’s -c option to set the client location).

 - Michael Hines is developing a mobile client for the Titanium cross-platform SDK.

 - node-pianod is a node.js library for controlling pianod